SalamataBah/Capstone/README.md

 - [ ] Your app provides multiple opportunities for you to overcome difficult/ambiguous technical problems
 	- [ ]  Write a matching algorithm that can also auto suggest mentors
 	- [ ]  Fetch Data from LinkedIn API to create user profiles and pull out information
-	- [ ]  View Mentor's Profile
+	- [x]  View Mentor's Profile
-	- [ ]  Search for someone
+	- [x]  Search for someone
 	- [ ]  Translate Search input in many languages
-	- [ ]  Post/Comment/Like posts
-	- [ ]  Chat Feature
+	- [ ]  Chat Feature (stretch)

 - [ ] Your app interacts with a database
-	- [ ] 	Back4App or Firebase
+	- [x] 	Back4App or Firebase
 - [ ] You can log in/log out of your app as a user
-	- [ ] Implement a UI/UX for log in with a name or email and a password
+	- [x] Implement a UI/UX for log in with a name or email and a password
 - [ ] You can sign up with a new user profile
-	- [ ] Users can sign up with Google/Facebook/LinkedIn Apis
+	- [x] Users can sign up with Google/Facebook/LinkedIn Apis
 - [ ] Your app has an interesting cursor interaction (e.g. a custom tooltip on hover)
 - [ ] Your app demonstrates at least one component with complex visual styling (done by you, from scratch)
 - [ ] Your app uses a loading state to create visual polish